ellbosch/Lob-iOS/README.md

 Lob is sports highlights powered by Reddit.
 By leveraging Reddit, Lob presents more high quality highlights with less latency than its competition.
 This repo contains code for the iOS app.

-Lob is open source.
-It's goal is to provide the best sports highlights experience possible.
+Lob's goal is to provide the best sports highlights experience possible.

 ## How It Works
 Lob is powered by a private web server, which asynchronously calls major sports subreddits to obtain links for latest content.